richhuynhyo/gallery-accordion/README.md

 # Psuedo Content Management System

 This site was created to enable me to display and quickly update a portfolio of creative projects.
+There is no "content manager" side for this system.
+Rather, I update the "data" directly.

 ## XML Data
 Because of the nature of github pages, I neeeded to create a solution that did not involve use of a database.
 Data is stored in an XML file that is accessed using jQuery.